willemodendaal/over-engineered-max-hr-calculator/README.md

 - ✓ With React Router v4 for front-end routing.
 - ✓ With Redux on the front-end to manage state.
 - ✓ Using Babel + Webpack + the latest javascript.
-- ✓ Authentication with Google OAuth.
+- ...
+Authentication with Google OAuth (using `react-google-login` npm package).
 - Service Workers for offline capability.
 - PouchDb for offline data synchronization.
 - CouchDb for server-side data storage.
 - ✓ Docker to tie it all together!

 ## Stretch goals:
-- Stricter typing with Flow, TypeScript or similar technology.
+- Stricter typing with TypeScript.
 - Unit tests for Redux reducers.

 ## Front-end routes